What is the National Ocean Sciences Bowl?

 Resources

-The national NOSB site provides a Team Resources page with tips, study resources, and sample questions.
+The national NOSB site provides a resource guide of study resources, sample questions, and other useful information.

-The Resources Guide includes citations to a number of key sources of information on the oceans—textbooks, CD-ROMs, and select sites on the World Wide Web.
+The resource guide includes citations to a number of key sources of information on the oceans—textbooks, CD-ROMs, and select sites on the Web.
 This guide has been reviewed by the Technical Advisory Panel, and was prepared by Consortium for Ocean Leadership/NMEA staff.

 Prizes